mrahtz/docker-cfengine-servers/README.md

 For an example of how the whole thing fits together, see the `vagrant_test*` directories. `vagrant up` as usual, and a VM will execute a set of checks demonstrating how everything works.

+## Design Notes

+* Communication with containers is done using SSH keys, generated when building the Docker images.
+The same SSH key is used for all containers created.
+  * If you need access to the containers for debugging, use `container_ssh.sh`.
+* Keys for the CFEngine server are generated during image build, and are therefore the same for all containers created.